 The safety and health of investigators is often taken for granted since

 most investigators assume that by the time they arrive at a fire scene, most

 hazards are either eliminated or diminished to the point that they are no

 longer a concern.
 However, today’s fire investigators work in environments

 and conditions that are considerably more hazardous than those of 20 to

 Fire scenes by their nature are dangerous places.
 Fire investigators have a duty to themselves and to others who may be endangered at fire scenes to exercise due caution during their investigations.

 During the overhaul phase of a structure fire, gases and particulates liberated from these burning materials often contain toxic, reactive and otherwise unhealthy chemicals that are both inhalation hazards and skin absorptive hazards.
-This study focused on the direct reading of gases present during overhaul, measurement of these gases over an extended period of time in comparison to CO, and on the compilation of data to support and continue the understanding of post-fire event airborne hazards to firefighters and fire investigators.
+This study of Phoenix structure fires shows the xvarious chemicals present during overhaul.

 A study on the smoke and gas exposure firefighters confront during firefighting operations and subsequent contact exposure resulting from residual contamination of personal protective equipment.